 Hypertension was a very common adverse reaction reported in clinical trials in subjects with solid tumors.
 Sunitinib dosing was reduced or temporarily delayed in approximately 2.7% of this patient population.
 None of these subjects were discontinued from treatment with sunitinib.
 Severe hypertension (>200 mmHg systolic or 110 mmHg diastolic) occurred in 4.7% of this patient population.
-Hypertension was reported in approximately 33.9% of subjects receiving sunitinib for treatment-naïve MRCC compared to 3.6% of subjects receiving IFN- $\alpha$ .
-Severe hypertension occurred in 12% of treatment-naïve subjects on sunitinib and <1% of patients on IFN- $\alpha$ .
+Hypertension was reported in approximately 33.9% of subjects receiving sunitinib for treatment-naïve MRCC compared to 3.6% of subjects receiving IFN- α .
+Severe hypertension occurred in 12% of treatment-naïve subjects on sunitinib and <1% of patients on IFN- α .
 Hypertension was reported in 26.5% of subjects receiving sunitinib in a Phase 3 pNET study, compared to 4.9% of subjects receiving placebo.
 Severe hypertension occurred in 10% of pNET subjects on sunitinib and 3% of subjects on placebo.
-Patients should be screened for hypertension and controlled as appropriate.
-Temporary suspension is recommended in patients with severe hypertension that is not controlled with medical management.
+Patients should be screened for hypertension that is not controlled with medical management.
 Treatment may be resumed once hypertension is appropriately controlled.